 It is like you have stepped back in time and you are walking around a fairy-tale!
-All the building are white with tiled roofs.
-Some of the roofs have white symbols written on them, which is meant to bring good luck.
+All the buildings are white with tiled roofs.
+Some of the roofs have white symbols written on them, which are meant to bring good luck.

 There is the Church of St. Anthony which is Trulli church.
-It is taller, but still white and has the cone tiled roofs.
+It is taller, but still white and has cone-tiled roofs.

 The Trulli houses are dry-wall constructions without mortar.
 Today they are difficult and expensive to build.

-At the end of the visit, we went to a farmhouse to taste some local wine and focaccia, that was delicious.
+At the end of the visit, we went to a farmhouse to taste some local wine and focaccia, which was delicious.

 - Weather: Spring 14*C – 18*C / Summer 20*C – 30*C